A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Kos is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Kos, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

 The big city destination of Valencia offers shopping and museums.
-Travelers enjoy the resorts in the area as well.
+Most visitors spend time around the old town while in the area.
 It offers something for everyone.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 A week in Kos or Valencia?